gchaperon/pointer-networks/README.md

 at [TensorBoard.dev](https://tensorboard.dev/experiment/F80SgWxKRO2xmof6vKALkQ/).
 The command took ~12h to run on a single RTX2080 (8gb).
 I didn't see more than ~5gb of VRAM usage.

-The results are considerably off, so I will do some hparam tweaking in the future.
+The results are considerably off, so maybe I will do some hparam tweaking in the future.

 ## Convex Hull
 Compare with Table 1 of the paper.